biosails/pheniqs/docs/quickstart.md

 # Classifying by barcodes

 The reads in our files were sequenced from DNA from 5 individually prepared libraries that were tagged with an 8bp technical sequence before they were pooled together for sequencing.
-To classify them into read groups we need to examine the first 8 nucleotides of the second segment.
-Decoding the barcode can be as trivial as comparing two strings if we were absolutely confident no errors occurred during sequencing.
-However in a real world scenario each nucleotide reported by a sequencing instrument is accompanied by an estimate of the probability the base was incorrectly called.
+To classify them by this sample barcode into read groups we need to examine the first 8 nucleotides of the second segment.
+If we were absolutely confident no errors occurred during sequencing decoding the barcode could be as trivial as comparing two strings.
+In a real world scenario however each nucleotide reported by a sequencing instrument is accompanied by an estimate of the probability the base was incorrectly called.
 We refer to such an uncertain sequence as an **observed sequence**.
 The `multiplex` directive is used to declare a decoder that will classify the reads by examining the segments constructed by the embedded `transform` and comparing them to the sequence segments declared in the `codec` element.

 >```json
 {